noumxn/Web-A11y/README.md

    ```bash
    npm start <url>
    ```
-6. To manually test a webpage for accessibility, you can add its HTML content to a file name `output.html` at the root of the project and run the following command:
+6. To manually test a webpage for accessibility, you can add its HTML content to a file name `output.html` and the linked CSS content in `output.css` at the root of the project and run the following command:
    ```bash
    npm start -m
    ```